-See the section entitled "Risk Factors - Our insurance businesses are heavily regulated, and changes in regulation may reduce our profitability and limit our growth" in our 2017 MD&A for information about regulatory initiatives and other developments which could impact MFC's capital position.
+See the section entitled "Risk Factors" in our 2018 MD&A, for information about regulatory initiatives and other developments which could impact MFC's capital position.

 Regulated subsidiaries of MFC must maintain minimum levels of capital, which are based on the local capital regime and the statutory accounting basis in each jurisdiction.
 The Company seeks to maintain capital in excess of the minimum required, in all foreign jurisdictions in which the Company does business.